 Ensure comfortable touch targets - Touch targets are what activate an action when tapped.
 So let’s say your hamburger menu icon is 20px; 20px isn’t a large enough area to tap.
 This is where you’d include a touch target behind it.
 Best practice calls for 44px.

-We’ve covered the importance of menu UX and the best ways to drive maximum conversions.
+We’ve covered the importance of menu UX - applicable from fintech UX as well as SaaS UX and everything in between - and the best ways to drive maximum conversions.
 We hope you’ll take these tips into your next web design project and join us in modernizing the web through better experiences.

 Thank you for reading part one of our Web Experience series.
 In the meantime, you can share your favorite navigation experiences with us on Twitter and join the conversation.